Embedded Operating System (OS) Selection and OS Migration to Open Source

 Whether initially choosing an embedded OS or switching / upgrading from a commercial embedded OS, there are many benefits to using an open source OS such as Linux, Android and RTOS for your embedded application including:

-- The open source community and many organizations / companies with a vested interest in maintaining the high quality of open source software are constantly monitoring for vulnerabilities and assessing the associated risks.
+Many companies and organizations have a bested interest in maintaining the high quality of open source software.
 As a result, vulnerabilities are often identified and fixed before they are exploited.

 Linux and Android are the most widely used embedded OS, and many semiconductor companies are shipping SoCs with only Linux and Android BSPs.